veeam/veeamsnap/blk_interposer/README.md

-# Kernel v5.8 and blk_interposer
+# Kernel v5.9 and blk_interposer

-For veeamsnap to work on kernels 5.8 and later it is required to add blk_interposer functionality.
+For veeamsnap to work on kernels 5.9 and later it is required to add blk_interposer functionality.
 This feature is being developed in git://git.kernel.org/pub/scm/linux/kernel/git/hare/scsi-devel blk-interposer.v2 branch.
 One needs only kernel changes (skip device-mapper).
+This patch can also be used for v5.11 kernel.

 Therefore, only these two commits are required:
 ```